Qyriad/rocontrol/README.md

 ```
 python3 app.py
 ```

+A browser window should pop up!
+If not, go to `127.0.0.1:1355` (or any different hostname/port you've set in the arguments) from a web browser.

 *NOTE:* You may need to use `python` instead of `python3`, if your Python installation is named `python` instead of `python3`.